AltCampus/hungerNames/fixes.md

 - Cursor pointer on all buttons
 - Responsiveness on all pages.
 - SideMenu css (Make the user info bckground white)
+- SideMenu make it width: 90vw;
+- Staff Remark UI and CSS

 REACT CHANGES
 =====================
 - Lazy loading on meal and numbers (staff UI)
 - Make the checkbox next to a Day functional
-- show past day/ meal fadded out (For past days apply strikethrough/change bg color)

 - After clicking on any button I should be able to see some response (spinner/data/route change)
-- Staff remarks doesnt reflect in UI for student
-- Each Day should have date next to it
 - student delete in Admin (Confirmation Box)

 - http://localhost:8000/student/Tuesday breaks on hard landing.
 Fix this.
 Change it to